 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

 If you take too much (overdose)

-Immediately telephone your doctor or Poisons Information Centre (Telephone 13 11 26 for Australia and Telephone 0800 764 766 for New Zealand) for advice, or go to the Accident and Emergency department at your nearest hospital if you think that you or anyone else may have taken too much Brintellix.
+Immediately telephone your doctor or Poisons Information Centre (Telephone 13 11 26) for advice, or go to the Accident and Emergency department at your nearest hospital if you think that you or anyone else may have taken too much Brintellix.
 Take the Brintellix container with you when you go to the hospital.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 Keep the telephone number handy.